iconify/api/config.md

 #### serve-default-icons

-True if default SimpleSVG icons set should be served.
+True if default Iconify icons set should be served.

 #### index-page